Bira/octopus-carnival/_drafts/lphr-scene-05.md

 stuff is evil, they decide to carry everything out in its boxes and distribute later.
 B's gear goes into the iron box for later sorting as well.

-They also get 1 character point each for retrieving the documents.

 ## Victory Celebration

 When the party emerges from the old hideout, they're hailed as heroes by the